wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

 ## **Pre-requisite permissions**

-The account that will run the Terraform needs to be able to create all components described in the Introduction and permission to create **IAM Policies** and **IAM Roles** and assign roles to resources.
+The account running Terraform needs to be able to create all components described in the Introduction and permission to create **IAM Policies** and **IAM Roles** and assign roles to resources.

 ## General steps